 The term ‘thumbnail’ was first used back in the 16th century.
 During that time, painters would create small versions of their paintings and keep them safe in a separate box or painting portfolio.
 This was because paintings used to be expensive.
 A full-size painting would cost a fortune.
 But a miniature painting was a lot cheaper.
 These miniature paintings were known as ‘thumbnails’ because they were painted using a small brush called ‘thumb’.

 The quick answer to this question is yes!
 YouTube videos do need thumbnails.
 And if your videos don’t have thumbnails, they will be considered unlisted.
 This means that only people who are following you will be able to see your video.

 5. Does YouTube automatically create a thumbnail?

 Yes, YouTube creates three thumbnails automatically from your uploaded video.
-However, these thumbnails are simply the screenshots from your video at different instances.
+However, these thumbnails are simply screenshots from your video in different instances.